-CBT was honestly the best thing that ever happened to me.
-My mental, emotional and physical health has never been better.
-Looking back now I don’t think I truly made the most of my sessions but I’ve learnt a lot from it which still helps me now.
-I sometimes considering going back for CBT.
-A while ago I was having a conversation with my friend E about our therapy experiences and thoughts.
-I mentioned that I wished I had opened up more about some subjects, she replied to me,
+CBT was honestly the best thing that ever happened to me as my mental, emotional and physical health has never been better.
+Looking back now I don’t think I truly made the most of my sessions but I’ve learnt a lot from it which still helps me now but I sometimes considering going back for CBT.
+A while ago I was having a conversation with my friend E about our therapy experiences and thoughts and I mentioned that I wished I had opened up more about some subjects, she replied to me,

 ‘It’s all about what you can handle opening up about at the time and stuff.
 There’s no right or wrong way to go about it, I don’t think.
 Maybe at some point you could go back and speak about it, but it’s completely your call but don’t think just bc you’ve finished it once that there’s anything wrong with going back in the future’.

 Word for word and it’s all true.
-One of the benefits of counselling is once you’ve finished your sessions you’re always growing.
-You’re always learning more and more about yourself.
-Once I had finished I thought I wouldn’t need therapy again but it’s not until the last year or so I have been considering going back for more as I know I didn’t open up fully and I even knew that at the time.
+One of the benefits of therapy is once you’ve finished your sessions you’re always growing, you’re always learning more and more about yourself.
+Once I had finished I thought I wouldn’t need therapy again but it’s not until the last year or so I have been considering going back for more as I know I didn’t open up fully even though I knew that at the time.

 Don’t think that just because you’ve finished therapy once you can’t go back for more because you can.
-One of the most important components of maintaining your mental health is not putting pressure on yourself.
-It’s okay to ask for help.
-Sometimes we need a bit more guidance every now and again.
+One of the most important components of maintaining your mental health is not putting pressure on yourself and remember it is okay to ask for help, sometimes we need a bit more guidance every now and again.

 Sending my love,